-For each allocation, a client must have two token pools of funds that blobbers can draw on to be rewarded for the work they have done.
+For each allocation and geolocation, a client must have two token pools of funds that blobbers can draw on to be rewarded for the work they have done.
 The pools are:

 - A write pool, used to pay blobbers for any data uploaded and stored.

 - A read pool, used to pay blobbers for any reads of the data stored.

 The read pool is associated with client’s wallet so that they can read from any blobbers.
 The write pool is tied to allocation and its set of specific blobbers.
 When requesting a new allocation, the client must specify: